blues-man/my-hetzner-lab/README.md

 # Install OpenShift

 Required:
- - DNS at cloudflare, if you like you can remote the certificate stuff
+ - DNS at [Cloudflare](https://www.cloudflare.com/), if you like you can remove the certificate stuff

 Installation
  - Create or hosts file, example ```hosts.openshift.sample```